BLemine/MoviesPocket/README.md

 ### Architecture :evergreen_tree:  :
 In the frontend we've (sure) **React-Native** with **Redux** and in the backend we've **Express.js** + **Firebase** + **Docker**

-But here you've just the frontend, the backend will be hosted privately on **AWS** using Docker.
+But here you've just the frontend, the backend will be hosted privately on **AWS** using Docker but a public docker image will be shared.

 ---